-Find the Saint Louis University Department of History’s course offerings for spring 2019 below.
+Find the Saint Louis University Department of History’s course offerings for FALL 2019 below.
 See SLU’s Banner course catalog for the most current information.

 Undergraduate Course Descriptions

 A survey of the origins, development, and influence of the Society of Jesus from the sixteenth century to the present.
 Topics include St. Ignatius and his companions, Jesuit education and intellectual life, missions to Africa, Asia, and America, the order’s suppression and restoration, wars and revolutions, the Second Vatican Council, and conspiracy theories.
 Students will acquire a historical narrative of the order, read primary sources in translation, become acquainted with basic issues in Jesuit historiography, and discuss and debate issues within the contemporary Society.
 Fulfills European History requirement.

 - Midterm paper (25%)

 The era of the French Revolution and Napoleon was decisive in shaping the modern West, but the debate over its meaning continues.
 Was the French Revolution, as Marx thought, a bourgeois revolution by a revolutionary middle-class?
 Did women have more rights before the French Revolution offered equality to all men?
 Why did it take France so long to abolish slavery?
 Was the Terror a natural outgrowth of revolutionary and liberal politics?
 Was Napoleon a revolutionary who completed the work of the Revolution or a despot who betrayed it?
 We’ll explore all these questions and more in an introduction to the French Revolutionary era.
 This course includes use of the Reacting to the Past pedagogy, an active learning pedagogy in which students take on roles from the era.
 Fulfills European History requirement.

 - Assessment: Five highest scores on biweekly factual quizzes (20%)

 - Writing for “Reacting to the Past” (10%)

 - Final assignment (choice of essay, podcast, project) (25%)